EurekaLabs-Dev/mailter-template/README.md

 # mailter-template
-A simple mailer that user jade template and nodemailer to send emails
+A simple mailer that user jade template and nodemailer to send emails using rest endpoints